davatorium/rofi/doc/rofi-theme.5.markdown

  * Format: `(horizontal|vertical)`

-Specify an orientation of the widget.
+Specify the orientation of the widget.

 ## List of keywords

 * Format: `[ keyword, keyword ]`

 A list starts with a '[' and ends with a ']'.
-The entries in the list are comma separated.
+The entries in the list are comma-separated.
 The `keyword` in the list refers to an widget name.

 ## ELEMENTS PATHS